Rocken2k/JavaScript/MarioVsNintendo8bits/README.md

 Mario Vs Nintendo 8-bits
-My first game and first time unsing Js (with kaboon)
+(My first game and my first time using Js)

 HOW TO USE
 - 1o Download all the files